Skilder

 A script that gathers data from multiple tools, then delegates the analysis to a sub-agent:

-import { callToolText, delegateText } from '@skilder-ai/runtime';
+import { callToolText, delegateText, output } from '@skilder-ai/runtime';

 // Gather data from different sources